The Good Friday Road Relays, the Newburn River Run and

 Newburn River Run

-This six and a half mile mid week race is held on the second or third Wednesday in June, and from humble beginnings in 1981 it has grown into a very popular summer evening run, typically the race attracts 300 entries.
+This six mile mid week race is held on the second or third Wednesday in June, and from humble beginnings in 1981 it has grown into a very popular summer evening run, typically the race attracts over 300 entries.
 Starting just beyond Newburn Leisure Centre, the run takes in the old Railway line from Newburn to Wylam passing the birthplace of George Stephenson.
-The runners then make their way over Wylam Bridge before heading back to Newburn on the south side of the river finishing at the Activity Centre.
+The runners then make their way over Wylam Bridge before heading back to the finish which is now on the grounds of the Newcastle University Boathouse building.
 All competitors receive a free buffet supper.

 Norman Woodcock Memorial Road Race